neergaard/starter-academic/content/authors/admin/_index.md

 I design algorithms and data processing pipelines for modeling, analysis and visualisation of physiological signals such as EEG, EOG and EMG obtained from nocturnal PSG recordings.
 Through this work, I hope to further our collective understanding of sleep pathologies, and how they impact human health.

+In 2020, I graduated with a PhD in Biomedical Engineering from the Technical University of Denmark under the supervision of Associate Professor Helge B. D. Sørensen, PhD, Professor Poul Jennum, MD, PhD, from the Danish Center for Sleep Medicine, and Professor Emmanuel Mignot, MD, PhD, from Stanford University.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->